davidsidlinger/davidsidlinger.github.com/resume.md

 New features that would have taken weeks to develop can be shipped in days without comprimising quality.

+My team and I have been used as an example of the productivity and quality that Press Ganey expects from its programming teams.
+As the company has grown, we've been called upon to mentor other clinical development teams in the tools, techniques, and process we use to deliver frequent releases of high quality software.

-I've been successful in warding off the people that seem determined to impose tools and processes that don't work for the team with reasonable discussions about hard measurements and without shouting matches.
+I've also been successful in warding off the people that seem determined to impose tools and processes that don't work for the team with reasonable discussions about hard measurements and without shouting matches.
 I'm as proud of this as any technical achievment.

 My responsibilities include: